 Achieving trust doesn’t happen overnight.
 Yet it is the most important element of fundraising for your nonprofit organization.
 Building trust takes time, persistence, consistency, and dedication.
 It also takes audience awareness of your “brand.”
 And creating that awareness means consistent marketing — an investment far too many nonprofits are afraid to make.

 Donor stories are among the most effective ways to reach and engage with your audience.
 That’s why it’s important to have a system in place to pursue, record and share donor stories.
-Use the tips in this article to help you effective utilize donor stories for fundraising at your non-profit.
+Use the tips in this article to help you effectively utilize donor stories for fundraising at your non-profit.

 Personally, I don’t want another paperweight, it just makes my trashcan heavier.
 But if someone brought me the best baklava money can buy, that would go in my belly quickly — and be greatly appreciated.
 So what are some of the best gifts your nonprofit can send to legacy society members and other key donors?
 Here are some ideas.